 SEC.
 19009.
-The Government Accountability Office may reimburse the Tiny Findings Child Development Center for salaries for employees of such Center who have been ordered to cease working due to measures taken in the Capitol complex to combat coronavirus, not to exceed \$100,000 per month, from amounts in the appropriations account "Government Accountability Office-Salaries and Expenses".
+The Government Accountability Office may reimburse the Tiny Findings Child Development Center for salaries for employees incurred from April 1, 2020, to September 30, 2020, for employees of such Center who have been ordered to cease working due to measures taken in the Capitol complex to combat coronavirus, not to exceed \$100,000 per month, from amounts in the appropriations account "Government Accountability Office- Salaries and Expenses".